openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

     }
     let b : Person = {name: "Bob", age: 25}

-In this example, the type of 'b' is an anonymous class that contains the same fields as the interface *I*.
+In this example, the type of *b* is an anonymous class that contains the same fields as the interface *I*.

 A compile-time error occurs if the interface type *I* has methods.